edk2-docs/edk-ii-package-maintainer-guidelines/edk2_dec_files.md

 ## PACKAGE_VERSION value

-The version number is used to track backward compatible changes to an EDK II package.
+The version number is used to track changes to an EDK II package.
 The value should increment when new features are added however, there are no hard and fast rules about updating the ```PACKAGE_VERSION``` value.

 **Rationale**